haseeb-zaheer/C-Project/README.md

 # Operating System Simulator
 C++ Project for Operating Systems Course of 4th Semester at FAST NUCES.
 In this project, I was tasked to develop an operating system simulator.
-The simulator will be developed using concepts of operating systems which we had studied during the course.
+The simulator was developed using concepts of operating systems which we had studied during the course.
 ---
 ## How to Run: